jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

 -  ``ERRATA_N1_1130799``: This applies errata 1130799 workaround to Neoverse N1
    CPU.
 This needs to be enabled only for revision <= r2p0 of the CPU.

+-  ``ERRATA_N1_1165347``: This applies errata 1165347 workaround to Neoverse N1
+   CPU.
+This needs to be enabled only for revision <= r2p0 of the CPU.

 DSU Errata Workarounds
 ----------------------